douglascdev/snake/README.md

 You can contribute by solving any of our open issues, or  any other improvement you feel like doing!
 - Fork and clone the repository
 - Install the dev requirements with `pip3 install -r dev-requirements.txt`
+- Run `pre-commit install`.
+After every commit, pre-commit will use black to format the style of your code, keeping a consistent style for the whole project.
+If your files get reformatted, your changes(and black's) will stay staged and you'll have to commit again.
 - Code and test your functionality
-- Make sure the code style is compliant with black formatter, by running `black .` on the project root directory.
 - Create a pull request

 ## Install